Britain’s GREAT campaign and how it’s continuing to improve the country’s tourism industry

 In 2013, worldwide figures showed that China had the most number of tourists traveling the globe.
 Reportedly, more than 97 million Chinese nationals visited other countries, collectively spending more than £60 billion in the process.

 This status may have been helped by the fact that the country is aggressively promoting its tourism industry.
 In fact, it had just opened airport, the Daocheng Yading, last year.
-Not only does this grant flight access to people in the more remote regions of Tibet, but the airport itself is also touted to be the highest in the world; a fact which is sure to add to its tourism value.
+Not only does this grant flight access to people in the more remote regions of Tibet, but the airport itself is also touted to be the highest in the world, sure to add to its tourism value.

 One of these countries making proper preparations would be the UK.
 With its government allocating another £90 million to its GREAT tourism campaign, plans are underway with the hopes of seeing a 4.2% increase in industry profits by 2014’s end.
 An article on parking4less.com’s Heathrow parking page also reports on Heathrow Airport nearing its plans to open a second terminal by June, further cementing the UK’s dedicated stance on the tourism project.